Koi Pond Water Quality

 Water Quality is by far the most important environmental factor for maintaining health fish.
 It is also the easiest to maintain.
 By not maintaining it will cause your prized Koi, Butterfly Koi and Goldfish to exhibit many behaviors related to stress which can look like it is suffering from some malady.

 Water quality must be compatible with the requirements of the fish being held, especially with regard to ammonia, nitrite, nitrate, pH, temperature, dissolved oxygen, hardness, alkalinity, and salinity.
-Although initial water quality in a system will be determined by water source and water treatment regimes, the long-
+Although initial water quality in a system will be determined by water source and water treatment regimes, the long-term water quality in a re circulating system depends on numerous factors.
+The most important considerations are the source of water in the system, fish load, feeding rates, and bio filter capacity.

 The most common water quality problems in re circulating systems are toxic levels of ammonia or nitrite caused by imbalances between the capacity of the bio filter and the fish load and feeding rates.
 This problem often occurs during the start up of a system, although it may occur at any time.
-The bacteria in the bio filter can require three to eight weeks to cycle (i.e., become established) at 25–27°C (77–81°F) and even more time may be required at cooler temperatures (see UF/IFAS Fact Sheet FA-
+The bacteria in the bio filter can require three to eight weeks to cycle (i.e., become established) at 25–27°C (77–81°F) and even more time may be required at cooler temperatures (see UF/IFAS Fact Sheet FA-16 Ammonia).
+Aqua culturists will often begin this cycling process prior to the addition of fish by one of the following methods:

 In established filters, toxic levels of ammonia and nitrite may result from overfeeding, crowding, or inefficient removal of solids (such as feces and uneaten food), resulting in breakdown of large quantities of proteins into ammonia.
 However, in addition to problems caused by source water issues, ammonia, and nitrite (described above), problems can also result from changes in water quality parameters that were previously acceptable.
 Parameters that can change over time in a system include dissolved oxygen (DO, decreases), alkalinity (decreases), carbon dioxide (can increase), and pH (decreases).